FAQs for Local Authorities

 For risks to the local authority, refer to our FAQ on Insurance.

 The risks must be seen in proportion to the benefits of closing streets regularly so children can play.
-Playing Out has written a risk benefit analysis of its model on a national basis, and provides a template risk assessment for residents to use.
+We invite local authorities to also consider the risk of not supporting play streets.
+Playing Out has written a risk benefit analysis of its model on a national basis.

 Children are still the responsibility of their parents or carers at all times during a playing out session.
 The road closed barriers are stewarded at all times so children can be reminded to stay within the closed area.